Foodways Texas Annual Symposium

 Save the date: April 12-14, 2018

 Now that we’re through the holidays and Camp Brisket (which is the ULTIMATE holiday in our minds), we’re diving in headfirst for this year’s Foodways Texas Symposium.
 This is the first year we’ll be in Houston proper, and we couldn’t be more excited to celebrate and discuss all things Gulf Coast with our dearest supporters.
-Mark your calendar for our annual gathering around the table.
-We will be discussing the vibrant food culture of Houston, addressing the impact of Hurricane Harvey, and revisiting topics specific to the Gulf which we touched on in our first symposium in Galveston.
-Details will be posted soon.
+More details will be posted soon.
 Please consider joining us!

 2017 7th Annual Foodways Texas Symposium